NicolasZGH/BuitreDelivery-Preview/README.md

 # BuitreDelivery-Preview
-Visual and style sample of a food deli page
+HTML and CSS page intended only to display the style of the original page that uses PHP and SQL.